ansible/ansible/docs/docsite/rst/scenario_guides/guide_meraki.rst

           register: rules
         - set_fact:
             original_ruleset: '{{rules.data}}'
 3. Write the new rule.
+The new rule needs to be in a list so it can be merged with other lists in an upcoming step.
+The blank `-` puts the rule in a list so it can be merged.
     ::

         - set_fact: